sentry-demos/empower/tests/README.md

 Note that handled errors will not increment the crash counts in Release Health.
 But the Release Health UI does separate Handled from Unhandled Issues.

 https://appium.io/docs/en/commands/device/app/launch-app/

+Test names must begin with a prefix of `test_` or else they won't run.